 Which one is right for you?

 Are you planning to have cataract surgery?
-If so, you may be offered a choice of two surgical options: traditional cataract surgery or laser-assisted cataract surgery.
+If so, you may have two surgical options:

 Traditional cataract surgery is one of the most common surgeries in the world.
 It is recognized as being safe and effective.
-Laser cataract surgery, which is not covered by most insurance plans, costs more than traditional cataract surgery and may provide some advantages in terms of precision and consistency—in the proper situation.
+Laser cataract surgery is not covered by most insurance plans.
+It costs more than traditional cataract surgery as well.
+In specific situations, it may provide some advantages.
 So how do you decide which type of cataract surgery to have?

 Here are some things you should understand about both kinds of cataract surgery.
-Talk with your ophthalmologist (and get another ophthalmologist’s opinion as well, if you prefer) to determine the best type of surgery for you.
+Talk with your ophthalmologist about which is best for you.
+Feel free to get another eye surgeon’s opinion as well.

 How is traditional cataract surgery done?

-With traditional cataract surgery, called phacoemulsification, the eye surgeon creates a small incision in the side of the cornea by hand with a scalpel blade.
-An instrument is inserted through this incision into the area behind the pupil where the eye’s lens sits in a capsule or bag.
-The surgeon uses the microsurgical instrument to create a circular opening in the lens capsule.
-Then a special pen-shaped probe is inserted through that opening to apply sound waves (ultrasound) to break up the cloudy center of the lens.
-Then the broken-up pieces of lens are suctioned out of the eye.
-An artificial intraocular lens (IOL) is implanted to replace the cloudy natural lens.
-The side walls of the corneal incision will be filled with a special liquid and self-seal after surgery, so most commonly stitches are not needed.
+Phacoemulsification is the name for traditional cataract surgery.
+Your surgeon creates a small incision in your cornea by hand with a scalpel.
+They insert a small instrument through this opening.
+It goes behind your pupil where the eye’s lens sits in a capsule.
+Your surgeon creates a round opening in the capsule.
+Then your surgeon inserts a pen-shaped probe through that opening.
+The probe applies sound waves (ultrasound) to break up the cloudy lens.
+Then the surgeon suctions out the broken-up pieces.
+They replace your lens with an artificial intraocular lens (IOL) The surgeon closes the incision with a special liquid and self-seal.
+Stitches are commonly not needed.

 How is laser-assisted cataract surgery done?

-With laser-assisted cataract surgery, a camera/ultrasound imaging device is placed over your eye to map its surface and gather information about the lens.
-The device sends detailed information to a computer that programs the laser for the exact location, size and depth of the incisions.
-The surgeon uses the laser to make the corneal incision and the opening in the lens capsule.
-Energy from the laser may also be used to soften the cataract.
-Then the ultrasound probe used in traditional cataract surgery is used to break the lens into pieces and suction them out of the eye.
-The IOL is implanted.
-As with traditional cataract surgery, the corneal incision usually does not require stitches.
+A camera/ultrasound device is placed over your eye to map its surface.
+It also gathers information about your lens.
+The device sends the results to a computer that programs the laser.
+This tells the laser the exact location, size, and depth for incisions.
+The surgeon uses the laser to make the corneal incision and the opening in the capsule.
+They may also use energy from the laser to soften the cataract.
+An ultrasound probe breaks the lens into pieces and suctions them out.
+The surgeon then puts the IOL in the eye.
+Again, the incision usually does not need stitches.

-You may also be offered laser cataract surgery if you choose to have a premium lens implanted, such as an astigmatism-correcting toric IOL or a multifocal IOL.
-Ophthalmologists who use laser cataract removal technology explain that it allows them to see and map the lens capsule better and place the opening in the capsule more precisely, allowing for better centering of the IOL.
+Your surgeon can also offer laser surgery if you choose a premium lens.
+For example, this may be a toric or multifocal IOL that corrects astigmatism.
+Laser cataract removal allows surgeons to see and map the lens capsule better.
+It also helps them to place the opening in the capsule more precisely.
+This allows for better centering of the IOL.

-Can you choose to have laser-assisted cataract surgery if you don't have either of the conditions above?
+Can you have laser cataract surgery if you don't meet the conditions?

 Which type of cataract surgery has a shorter recovery time?

-The recovery period for both laser-assisted cataract surgery and traditional cataract surgery is the same.
-Some people can see clearly almost immediately, while others may find their vision clears within about a week or two.
-Remember that it takes about 3 months to fully recover from cataract surgery.
+The recovery time for both types of surgery is the same.
+Some people can see clearly almost immediately.
+Others may find their vision clears within a week or two.
+It takes about 3 months to fully recover from cataract surgery.

-Using a laser to do cataract surgery allows the surgeon to make very precise incisions in less time.
-It can improve accuracy and consistency in the surgical steps.
-And in some cases, laser-assisted cataract surgery can provide a higher degree of correction for a refractive error, such as astigmatism, than traditional cataract surgery.
+Using a laser allows the surgeon to make precise incisions in less time.
+It can improve accuracy and consistency.
+In some cases, the laser can provide more correction than traditional surgery.

 What do you want from cataract surgery?

-For some people, simply replacing a cloudy lens with a clear implant and wearing glasses for some activities is perfect.
-For others, achieving the best possible vision without glasses after cataract surgery is the goal.
-Your vision needs and expectations can help you and your ophthalmologist decide the best surgical option for you.
+Replacing a cloudy lens and wearing glasses for some things is perfect for many people.
+For others, getting the best possible vision without glasses is the goal.
+You and your surgeon can decide the best option for you based on your needs.